chxmpizz/QuickNote/README.md

 ## This is a bun and supabase learning.

-First, run the development server:
+First, run the development client:

 ```bash
 npm run dev